Twitter once muzzled Russian and Chinese state propaganda. That's over now

 Since Twitter removed the visibility filters on state-affiliated media, researchers have seen a sharp uptick in followers on many of these accounts.

-The Atlantic Council, a U.S. think tank that focuses on international affairs, reviewed several accounts for NPR.
+The Atlantic Council's Digital Forensic Research Lab (DFRLab), which studies online disinformation worldwide, reviewed several accounts for NPR.
 In its findings, it recorded more followers and higher engagement on several government media accounts affiliated with Russia's RT (Russia Today), China's CGTN (China Global Television Network) and Iran's PressTV.
 Those accounts saw a marked surge starting around March 29.

-In the months prior, these accounts had been "hemorrhaging followers," the Atlantic Council said.
+In the months prior, these accounts had been "hemorrhaging followers," DFRLab said.

 While not all accounts experienced a spike, the fact that several major ones from three separate governments simultaneously saw rapid gains "strongly suggests a platform-wide algorithmic change."